Anywhere-Fitness-10162020/Backend/README.md

 ### Anywhere Fitness App ###

 # Endpoints

+// I tried to make this into a table but couldn't figure out how.
+This is my first time writing "markup"
 ---
  | Login    |   Register    | Users | Classes | Reservations |
  |----------------|:------------------:|:---------------:|-------------------:|:---------------:|:---------------:|